PaddlePaddle/VisualDL/docs/develop/how_to_dev_backend_cn.md

 ## Tests

-Modification in SDK API and any major function changes should be adding test cases.
+Modification in SDK API or any major function should be adding test cases.

 In {VisualDL_ROOT}/CMakeList.txt, we have a list of test files as target